Menu

 Where does the external data come from?

-We aggregate reviews from TMDB, IMDb, The Guardian, Letterboxd, Reddit, and critic blogs.
+We aggregate reviews from TMDB, IMDb, The Guardian, and critic blogs.
 Scores are anchored against IMDb, Rotten Tomatoes, and Metacritic ratings to stay grounded.

 When does the teal community line appear?

-The teal line shows up once enough Cinemagraphs users have submitted manual reviews or live reactions for a film.
-It takes at least 5 user reviews or 20 live reactions before the community data is blended in.
+The teal line shows up once enough Cinemagraphs users have submitted manual reviews for a film.
+It takes at least 5 user reviews before the community data is blended in.

 Can I contribute my own review?